gl-inet/docs3.x/docs/setup/microuter/first-time_setup.md

 ### Connect via USB Ethernet
 This only works on computer with USB port.
 Plug in Microuter and then your computer will install the driver automatically.
 Lastly, it will create a **USB to Ethernet** network.
+For special situation, <a href="https://static.gl-inet.com/www/images/products/gl-usb150/GL-USB150_Windows_Drivers.zip">here</a> are drivers for Windows.

 ![connect via USB](https://static.gl-inet.com/docs/en/3/setup/microuter/first-time_setup/connect.jpg)